rust-embedded/embedded-hal/MIGRATING-0.2-1.0.md

 The prelude has been removed because it could make method calls ambiguous, since the method names are now the same across execution models.
-To overcome this, simply import the traits you wish to use individually.
+To overcome this, please import the traits you wish to use individually.
 If you run into ambiguous method calls, you can disambiguate using fully-qualified syntax (the error message from the compiler should already tell you how it should look like in your case) or tweak your trait imports or code to limit the scope of the trait imports and thus avoid ambiguity.